-COS x Serpentine Park Nights 2019 begins in July with Precious Okoyomon, an artist and writer whose practice encompasses poetry and performance and examines a history of the criminalisation and racialisation of light, darkness and the sun.
+COS x Serpentine Park Nights 2019 began in July with Precious Okoyomon, an artist and writer whose practice encompasses poetry and performance and examines a history of the criminalisation and racialisation of light, darkness and the sun.
 Jakob Kudsk Steensen is an artist concerned with how imagination, technology and ecology intertwine.
 His works range from immersive VR ecosystems to mixed reality installations bridging physical and digital worlds that invite audiences to enter new ecological realities.
 Shawanda Corbett’s interdisciplinary practice addresses the question of what is a complete body, looking at the different cycles of a human’s life through cyborg theory.
 Corbett’s performances incorporate her ceramics practice, where the human body, architecture and dance leave their traces on her pottery vessels and surfaces.
 Kiko Kostadinov is a menswear designer whose work is driven by innovative pattern cutting, attention to detail and intricate garment construction, aiming to challenge and contribute to contemporary menswear aesthetics.

-Park Nights 2019 continues into September with composer and playwright Klein, an artist whose neoteric vision has seen her quickly become one of the UK’s most intriguing producers and performers.
-Using collagist techniques Klein assembles recordings of her own vocals and instrumentation into unique soundscapes.
+Park Nights 2019 continued into September with composer and playwright Klein, an artist whose neoteric vision has seen her quickly become one of the UK’s most intriguing producers and performers.
+Using collagist techniques, Klein assembles recordings of her own vocals and instrumentation into unique soundscapes.
 1010 Benja SL’s extraordinary voice, songwriting capabilities and seemingly free-associative writing are paired with a unique production technique that mark him as one of the most exciting artists and musicians to discover.
-Pioneering artist Cecilia Vicuña has been creating precarious works and Quipus since the mid-1960s, as a way of "hearing an ancient silence waiting to be heard".
+Pioneering artist Cecilia Vicuña has been creating precarious works and Quipus since the mid-1960s, as a way of 'hearing an ancient silence waiting to be heard'.
 A poet, artist, filmmaker and activist, her work addresses some of the pressing concerns of the modern world, including ecological destruction, human rights, and cultural homogenisation.
 Finally, pioneering artist Carrie Mae Weems has investigated family relationships, cultural identity, sexism, class, political systems and the consequences of power in a career that spans over thirty years.

 Fridays, 8pm (unless otherwise noted)